abender/needham-schroeder/README.md

 ## Known Flaws / TODOs

-* Currently the library only supports one key exchange at the time (TODO Session multiplexing)
+* Nonce altering and verification needs to be implemented
 * The library needs to handle lossy networks (TODO implement retransmissions)
 * Compatibility with Contiki-OS is planned for future work

 ## Authors and Contact

-SNS was written by Andreas Bender <bender@tzi.de>
+sNS was written by Andreas Bender <bender@tzi.de>

-If you have any questions, remarks, suggestion, improvements, etc. feel free to drop a line at the addresses given above.
+If you have any questions, remarks, suggestion, improvements, etc. feel free to drop a line at the address given above.

 ## License